wxwern/cs2103t-tp/docs/UserGuide.md

 * `--phone` - The phone number of the <span class="jobby-data-class">Contact</span>.
 Will sort alphabetically.
 * `--url` - The web address of the <span class="jobby-data-class">Contact</span>.
 Will sort alphabetically.

-Flags for job applications:
+Fields for job applications:
 * `--by` - The deadline of the <span class="jobby-data-class">Job Application</span>.
 Will sort chronologically.
 * `--stage` - The stage of the <span class="jobby-data-class">Job Application</span>.
 Will sort by stage order.
 * `--stale` - The time of last update of the <span class="jobby-data-class">Job Application</span>.
 Will sort chronologically.
 * `--status` - The status of the <span class="jobby-data-class">Job Application</span>.
 Will sort by status order.
 * `--title` - The title of the <span class="jobby-data-class">Job Application</span>.
 Will sort alphabetically.

-Flags for resetting the sort order:
+To reset the sort order:
 * `--none` - Will reset the sorting order of <span class="jobby-data-class">Contacts</span> and <span class="jobby-data-class">Job Applications</span>.

-Flags for specifying the sort order:
+Additional specification for sort order:
 * `--ascending` - The specified flag will sort in ascending order.
 * `--descending` - The specified flag will sort in descending order.